-Enabling timeslicing has no effect if preemption is enabled.
+Enabling timeslicing has no effect if preemption is disabled.
+For a task to be timesliced, that task must have both preemption and timeslicing enabled.

 A task can obtain its current execution mode, without modifying it, by calling this directive with a mask value of RTEMS_CURRENT_MODE.